 I think some of the reason is that we know there is a spiritual part of us, but we have not reconciled with the logistics of it.
 Churches tell us the only way we can access spirituality is through the dogma of each religion.
 Scientists tells us it’s not real because it’s not science, but does acknowledge now there are some kinds of psycho/placebo responses sometimes when outcomes are unexplainable.

 That day, the feeling was that I was the same person I have always been and it defied time and space, and distance.
 I felt the like person I have always been without having aged as well as still being in the same place, even though I have moved a lot in my life.
-It was like having watched a movie and gotten so wrapped up in it that you had experienced a lifetime traversing the world in a couple of hours, and when the movie was over, you discovered you were the same person as when you first arrived.
+It was like having watched a movie and gotten so wrapped up in it you felt you had experienced a lifetime traversing the world in a couple of hours.
+When the movie was over, you discovered you were still the same person as when you first arrived.
 This may not make sense to you but it was like a more vertical time experience than linear.
 I will explain this later.

 So I went ahead and started my reading.
 I chose a card in my deck that was one of the major Arcana, Key XXI.
 The Universe.
 The Tarot set I use is called Tarot of the Spirit by Pamela Eakins, PhD.
 This is one of the most resourceful and spiritual Tarot books I have come across and always stimulates advanced spiritual thought in me.